 - The client’s Medigap policy is guaranteed renewable even if there are health problems.
 The insurance company cannot cancel the Medigap policy if premiums are paid.

-Below are three examples of services not covered by Medicare or Medicare Supplements, which clients are often confused about:
+Below are common examples of services not covered by Medicare or Medicare Supplements, which clients are often confused about:

 - Long-term care